Sonic Visions of the Arctic (2021-2023 postponed due to Corona)

 Sonic Visions of the Arctic is a transdisciplinary study that will investigate the “agency of the sonic” by establishing alternative perceptions of the Arctic as a site and public space of great global significance.
 Methodologically, the study seeks to apply a transversal approach, understanding spatial production as involving complex, inter-relational, affective processes.

-By investigating the current and potential role of the acoustic underwater technologies currently used in scientific research on the Arctic, as well as by exploring the complex artistic processes of transformation that take place when the scientific data extracted by these technologies is transformed in an artistic context, the overall aim is to advance explorative approaches, methods, and conceptual tools that contribute to a more complex understanding of the processes at work.
+By investigating the current and potential role of the acoustic underwater technologies —hydrophone as well as sonar technology — currently used in scientific research on the Arctic, as well as by exploring the complex artistic processes of transformation that take place when the scientific data extracted by these technologies is transformed in an artistic context, the overall aim is to advance explorative approaches, methods, and conceptual tools that contribute to a more complex understanding of the processes at work.

 To do this, the proposed project intends to both map existing sonic worlds and to develop new sonic experiences, elucidating the complex processes involved in taking sound’s unused potential into consideration.
 Sonic Visions of the Arctic thus addresses a topic that remains largely unexplored within artistic research in general, and site-specific sonic practice specifically.